annotation/text-fabric/docs/Api/Data.md

 The data sharing workflow is built around the following assumptions:

-??? note "main corpus app"
+??? note "main corpus"
-    You work with a main corpus for which a text-fabric app is available.
+    You work with a main corpus for which a `config.yaml` is available that holds settings for the location of the data repository on GitHub.
     See [Corpora](../About/Corpora.md)

 ??? note "versioned tf data"